 - Simplify Gardening – Wales, UK

-- AV – Not sure!
-Maybe the Great Lakes somewhere?
-Worm farmer but I’m guessing from sailing videos (forgive my ignorance)
+- AV – New Jersey, USA Worm farmer but I’m guessing from sailing videos (forgive my ignorance)

 - Whispering Willow Farms – Arkansas, USA – Zone 7?

 - Urban Girl Gardening – Kee Kee Soto – Upstate New York, USA – Zone 5b

 - The Everyday Life of an OCDish Chick – USA

 - Farming in the City with Stacey – Jamaica

 - Indiana Backyard Gardener – Indiana, USA – Zone 5b

 - Bake A Leg and Let’s Dig It – Pennsylvania, USA – Zone 7a